 And finally, while many publishing business processes have been fully both automated and integrated, the business of rights has seen only limited process improvements, with many organizations still heavily dependent on manual workflows, and only rudimentary investment in technology.
 “Rights sales are often regarded as ‘nice-to-have,’ unbudgeted revenues – publishers are certainly delighted when the money comes in, but as many publishers do not budget for or track rights at a detailed level, they consequently don’t understand that rights activities and revenues can be significantly improved when supported by robust technology.”

 Ms. Kliemann believes that this is a challenge that can be solved, given the currently available rights systems, and the incremental revenue could come from many sources.
-These include those rights that publishers don’t license but could if they had data on availability, as well as monies that would come from being able to track those instances where we “just don’t get paid, whether advances due after contracts are signed or royalties due when advances have earned out”.
+These include those rights that publishers don’t license but could if they had data on availability, as well as monies that would come from being able to track those instances where we “just don’t get paid, whether advances due after contracts are signed or book royalties due when advances have earned out”.

 “A typical publishing contract has a tremendous complexity around royalty”, says Kris, resulting in the fact that every single payment must be analyzed.
 But with the help of a few simple technological set ups, we’ve had much greater insight and greater revenues.
 “Sure, it’s complicated, but databases can make things clearer.
 We need to move past the current situation where mistakes are made ALL THE TIME and the rights holders suffer most.”